pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/communication/rest_controller/_index.md

 #### REST Controller

 First, we need to create our REST controller.
 For this, we will create a class that inherits the Pip.
-Services' component RestController, which has different methods that can be used to handle REST controller.
+Services' component RestController, which has different methods that can be used to handle REST controllers.
 The most important one is configure, and we will use it to set up our microservice.

 In this class, we first define a method to be used as a handler.
 In it, we define some parameters that will help us to connect to our application .
 In our example, this method is called my_page and the parameters are name and message.